steunix/passweaver-api/README.md

 - read: permission to list and read items
 - write: permission to create/modify items or subfolders.
 It implies read permission.

-Permissions are on **folders**, and not on single items, and are granted **to groups** of users, and not to single users: this is intentional, following the KISS philosophy; in complex environments, permissions for a single user or single item are difficult to maintain and very easy to forget, while group permissions let you have a cleaner and more maintainable configuration.
+Permissions are on **folders**, and not on single items, and are granted **to groups** of users, and not to single users: this is intentional, following the KISS philosophy; in complex environments, permissions for a single user or for a single item are difficult to maintain and very easy to mess with, while group permissions let you have a cleaner and more maintainable configuration.

 Following same KISS paradigm, permissions are **always** inherited.
 For example, in a company setup you may have these folders: